Ko Chang-seok

-Ko Chang-seok (born October 13, 1970) is a South Korean actor.
+Ko Chang-seok (born October 13, 1970) is a South Korean actor known primarily for his supporting roles in film and television, notably, Rough Cut (2008), Secret Reunion (2010), Encounter (2018–19), and Melo Movie (2025).

+Career

 Ko began his career on stage, performing in plays and musicals for many years before moving on to bit parts in films.
 He once earned his living by working on farms and in iron foundries, then acquired fame through his scene-stealing roles in Jang Hoon's films, notably as the movie director in Rough Cut (2008), and the Vietnamese gang boss in Secret Reunion (2010).
 He has since become one of the busiest supporting actors in Korean cinema.

 Ko's real-life wife and daughter played his character's family in the period film The Showdown (2011).